ds-tutorials/ds-tutorial-template/README.md

 # Template Info

 How to use the DS Tutorials Grav template once it is set up.
+To set up, you must have access to the [tutorial template repository](https://github.com/TheoAcker12/digital-scholarship-tutorial).

 Before following these instructions, make sure that a Digital Scholarship staff member has set up a Grav website using the Digital Scholarship Tutorial template.
 They will need a short title for the URL and the GitHub repository (e.g. grav, acrgis-storymaps-2020).
 Style rules: No capital letters, spaces, or special symbols.
 Only letters and numbers, with words separated by dashes.